June 2, 2016

-This September sees Sunderland-based Nissan Manufacturing (UK) Ltd (NMUK) reach its 30th anniversary.
+This September sees Sunderland-based Nissan Manufacturing (UK) Ltd (NMUK) reach its 30th birthday.

 Nissan’s decision to build a facility in Sunderland in 1984 came at a time when the North East was experiencing economic hardship due to the demise of heavy industry.

-“People thought that Nissan, like a lot of other companies, would just come to the region to take advantage of government grants and free rates for a short time and then disappear.”
+“People thought that Nissan, like a lot of other companies, would just come to the region to take advantage of Government grants and free rates for a short time and then disappear,” says Kevin.

 Instead, the Japanese company has shown continued commitment to its Sunderland-based operation, investing more than £3.7 billion since 1984.